teisdbr/winlibrs-docs-test/data-elements.md

 1 | Must be Blank (G) if fixed length records are submitted.
 MUST be one newline character (ASCII 13; CR, LF, or CRLF) if variable length records are submitted.
 2 | If Fixed-Length records are used, add padding from the End of Segment Marker (C8) to exactly column 150.
 3 | Segment 00 MUST have both Padding to column 150 and a new line charachter (ASCII 13; CR, LF, or CRLF)

+`Note: This field is used to pad unused fields for systems that are unable to write variable length records.
+This padding will lengthen all segments to 150 characters.
+Padding can be replaced with a newline character for those systems that can write variable length records.
+The newline character will mark the true End-of-Record.
+Variable length records are preferred by LIBRS because of the space savings they allow.`

 <br>